How to Play Blackjack

 3. Four chips.
 A barney, a quarter and two nickels.

 If you got those right, fair play.
-They were fairly standard but you need to know the basics before you play at our live casino.
+They were fairly standard but you need to know the basics before you play at our online live casino.

 Differences Between Playing Online and on Land